Amarillo Work Accident Attorneys

 What Causes Injuries on the Job?

-Failure to maintain machinery can result in severe accidents.
-The most dangerous equipment is usually industrial transportation.
+- Equipment Failures: Failure to maintain machinery can result in severe accidents.
+The most dangerous equipment is usually used in industrial transportation.

-Slippery and cluttered floors often occur at hospitals, construction sites, factories, warehouses, ships, and drilling rigs.
-These types of accidents can lead to life-changing accidents.
+- Slips & Falls: Slippery and cluttered floors often occur at hospitals, construction sites, factories, warehouses, ships, and drilling rigs.
+These accidents can lead to life-changing injuries.

 We've Won Billions for Injured Workers Nationwide